roni7798/roni7798/README.md

 - 👋 Hi, I’m @roni7798
 - 👀 I’m interested in adding all my personal projects to GitHub and continue learning/adding knowledge
-- 🌱 I work with Java, C# (+MVC, APIs), Ruby, Python, among other languages.
+- 🌱 I work with Java, C#, Ruby, Python, among other languages.
 - 📫 How to reach me:

 * Instagram --> https://www.instagram.com/ronijordanlopez/